magicicada/simple_network_sim/README.md

 **For the time being, all pull requests must be reviewed by @magicicada or @bobturneruk.**
 - The assignee (or reviewer) merges the pull request into the `master` branch
-## Features
-*TODO: What does the software do?
-How does it compare with other similar software?
-May want to refer to a seperate concept of operations document.*

 ## Installation
 This software requires Python (*version?*) which can be installed using (Anaconda)[https://www.anaconda.com/products/individual] or another distribution.
 It also needs the `networkx` and `matplotlib` packages which can be installed via Anaconda or using (pypi)[https://pypi.org/].